New Year's photography, environment and Aurora hunting workshop

-Volunteer project: In this project, participants can learn about and share their love for photography and global and local environmental issues.
-If you are interested in topics such as climate change, waste management, animal protection and sustainability, and you also love taking photographs or want to develop your photography skills, then this project is for you!
+In this project, participants can learn more about and share their passion for global and local environmental issues, as well as photography.
+If you are interested in topics such as climate change, waste management and sustainability, and you also love taking photos, then this project is for you!

 While developing artistic and technical photography skills, you will be focusing on environmental and sustainability issues through non-formal activities such as workshops, discussions, presentations and visits facilitated by the project coordinators.
 One of our aims is to help create more environmentally aware consumers and travellers!

 You will visit local projects focused on the environment and conservation.
-These may include hands-on activities or guided visits.
-Some examples include outdoor cleanup tasks, a community dinner or a visit to a recycling centre, a geothermal power plant, a museum or exhibition.
-Some of these activities are dependent on conditions such as weather, pandemic-related restrictions, as well as availability of our partners.
+These may include hands-on activities or guided visits, such as outdoor cleanup tasks, a local fauna and/or flora exhibition or an Icelandic culture museum.
+Some of these activities are dependent on weather conditions, as well as availability of our partners.

-You will also have time to put the theory about photography into practice, walking around and exploring the city.
+You will also have time to put the theory about photography into practice while exploring the city.
 At the end of the project, the best photographs from each participant are selected for an online exhibition.
 Participants should bring their own digital cameras, lenses, tripods and laptops if possible.

 The program combines learning, sharing, hands-on activities, getting to know Iceland, its culture, having fun, exploring the city and its attractions, as well as some stunning natural sites in possible excursions.
-Participants should prepare to share environmental issues from their countries and should be ready to spend time outdoors walking medium distances during activities and sightseeing.
+Participants should prepare to share environmental issues from their countries and should be ready to spend time outdoors walking medium distances (up to 1.5 hours) during activities and sightseeing.

 Language: English

-Leisure time: Some excursions (e.g. to the Golden Circle, South Shore, Reykjanes and/or Snæfellsnes Peninsula) can be arranged at discount fares.
+Leisure time: Some excursions (e.g. to the Golden Circle, Hot River hike and/or South Shore) can be arranged at discount fares.

 Accommodation: The group will stay in a house in Reykjavík.
-The facilities are basic with a kitchen, showers and a washing machine.
-Everyone is expected to show consideration for their companions.
-Participants will sleep in shared rooms or dormitories.
-Please bring your own sleeping bag.
+The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
+As participants sleep in shared rooms with up to 6 people, everyone is expected to behave considerately.
 Please note, the food provided is vegetarian.

 Location: Reykjavik is a dynamic, modern city which lives in harmony with nature, using renewable energy sources.
 The world’s northernmost capital bridges the Atlantic between Europe and North America.
 Reykjavík is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.